 Add precooked sausage and warm along side other ingredients.

-Put lid on IP and close steam valve.
-Push rice button, low pressure, set for 12 minutes (sets like this automatically for me when I press rice).
-When it beeps do a quick release, stir, and serve!
+- Put lid on IP and close steam valve.
+Push rice button, will automatically set for 12 minutes.
+When it beeps allow to naturally release steam for 2 minutes, then do a quick release, stir, (season more if desired) and serve!